 Baby Boomers are the “Sandwich” Generation

 Boomers, children of the free-spirited 60’s and 70’s, hardly ever fit into a plainly defined model.
-Some are married with small children, others with grandchildren, and yet others are in the double whammy, “sandwich” generation that looks after aging parents and college-age children—simultaneously.
+Some are married with small children, others with grandchildren.
+Others are in the double whammy, the “sandwich” generation that looks after aging parents and young adult children or grandchildren simultaneously.
 They date longer, marry more than once, and they’re into a hundred and one different activities, going about things in their own, highly impervious ways.

 The truth is simple: if there is one thing people can take to the bank, it’s that Baby Boomers will go kicking and screaming till the day they die.